albertattard/java-boot-camp/docs/11-collections/07-hashcode-equals.md

 ## How does the `hashCode()` method effect performance?

 The performance of the hash-based collections is directly related to how well distributed the elements are in its buckets.
-A badly implemented `hashCode()` method may drive the performance of such collections down.
+A poorl implemented `hashCode()` method may drive the performance of such collections down.

 [The `hashCode()` method must return the same value for two objects that are considered equal]({{ '/docs/simple-objects/the-object-class/#the-equals-and-hashcode-methods' | absolute_url }}).
 Two objects that are not equal can return the same hash code value.